ilifuservices/ilifuservices.github.io/index.md

 # A New IT Partner

-ilifu Services provides the Cloud and On-Premises solutions your business seeks.
-By listening closely to your needs we provide robust and reliable platforms for your business applications and services.
+ilifu Services provides the Cloud solutions your business seeks.
+As a Microsoft Partner we listen closely to your needs to provide you with robust and reliable platforms for your business applications and services.